Occupational therapists are licensed health care professionals who help people find ways to do daily activities that they need or want to do.

 You might not think about these daily activities until they’re hard to do.
 Finding ways for you to do them is what occupational therapists are concerned with.
 You may also hear them called “OTs,” for short.

 What Does an Occupational Therapist Do?

 Occupational therapists are health care professionals who work with people of all ages with various health issues.
-They work to adapt surroundings and tasks to help people live better with disabilities, injuries, or illnesses.
+They work to adapt surroundings and tasks to help people live better with disabilities and recover from injuries or illnesses.
 They work in many different settings such as clinics, hospitals, and nursing facilities.